Patient education: Preventing opportunistic infections in HIV (Beyond the Basics)

 Cytomegalovirus — Cytomegalovirus (CMV) is a virus that commonly causes infection in persons worldwide.
 CMV can lead to a mild illness with fever and body aches, but most of the time, this infection does not cause any symptoms.

 However, CMV persists in the body, and in a patient with AIDS, CMV can lead to disease in the eyes, digestive system, brain, and spinal cord.
-Infection of the eye (retina) is the most common opportunistic CMV infection and can cause blurring and progressive loss of vision, and even blindness in patients with AIDS.
+Infection of the eye (retina) is the most common opportunistic CMV infection and can cause blurring and progressive loss of vision, and even blindness in people with AIDS.

 Past exposure to CMV infection is common, with approximately 50 percent of the adults in the United States having been exposed at some point during their life.
-If a blood test in an HIV-infected patient demonstrates past infection, a routine eye examination should be done to look at the retina in patients with T cell counts less than 250 cells/microL, whether or not they have any eye symptoms.
+If a blood test in an HIV-infected patient demonstrates past infection, a routine eye examination should be done to look at the retina in people with T cell counts less than 250 cells/microL, whether or not they have any eye symptoms.

 Treatment to prevent infection with CMV is not usually recommended because this has not been shown to improve survival.
 However, anyone with early signs of CMV retinitis (eg, blurry vision, blind spots, flashing lights, or floaters) should contact their healthcare provider immediately because treatment for this condition is effective if given promptly.